-The Atom Pathway is a progressive, learn-to-play teaching curriculum.
-This pathway is an important component in the transition from the Novice Pathway and serves as preparation into the U13 Pathway.
-The Atom Pathway consists of four phases of instruction, designed for players graduating from Novice hockey and for entry-level hockey players who may start playing hockey at this age level.
+The U11 Pathway is a progressive, learn-to-play teaching curriculum.
+This pathway is an important component in the transition from the U9 Pathway and serves as preparation into the U13 Pathway.
+The U11 Pathway consists of four phases of instruction, designed for players graduating from U9 hockey and for entry-level hockey players who may start playing hockey at this age level.
 The U11 Pathway curriculum introduces, develops and refines the skills of skating, passing, puck control and shooting in a progressive, step-by-step manner.

 This is to be viewed as an opportunity for young players to develop and refine fundamental movement skills (skating, turning, acceleration), manipulation skills (shooting, puck control, passing) and overall motor skills (balance, coordination, agility) in a fun and safe environment, promoting skill development through self-confidence.
 The main goal of the U11 Pathway is to continue to have fun while developing skills.
 When players continue on a positive note, they really enjoy the game and will go on to have fun playing hockey for many years.